-Our agency continues to perform a unique role in Australia's health system, delivering best practice financial administration of \$56 billion (exclusive of COVID-19 funding).
-We perform the calculations, payments and reporting of public hospital funding across 145 Local Hospital Networks (LHNs) comprising 692 public hospitals and delivering in excess of 39 million hospital services.
+Our agency continues to perform a unique role in Australia's health system, delivering best practice financial administration of \$59 billion in public hospital funding.
+We perform the calculations, payments and reporting of public hospital funding across 143 Local Hospital Networks (LHNs) comprising of 692 public hospitals and delivering more than 41 million hospital services.